 - It can identify missing Windows Security Updates.

 Please note that Qualys BrowserCheck Plugin does NOT use or track your personal information and browser history.
-Please read Service User Agreement for more details.
+Please read the Service User Agreement for more details.

 Scanning your browser with Qualys BrowserCheck is the first step towards securing your browser.
 The next step is to review the browser scan results and follow the recommended actions to get software updates and resolve security issues.
 When you're done making updates, click the Re-Scan button to scan your browser again and verify that your browser and its plugins are current and secure.

 Yes, with BrowserCheck Business Edition, IT administrators can set scans to happen silently every day, week or month.
 This happens without interrupting you (no need to revisit the browsercheck.qualys.com web page).
 If the scan finds anything out of date, your browser will display a small notification window on your screen.
 You can click this notice to see the results of the scan and any appropriate "Fix It" buttons.
 Automatic scans require the plugin.

 Each item in your Qualys BrowserCheck results has a status assigned to it.
 Click on the status to expand details in your results to see specific version information.
 The following status levels may appear in your results: